Alistair1231/NL-Video-Overview/README.md

-To use this, install jq and yt-dlp
+To use this, install jq and yt-dlp e.g. using `scoop` on windows, `brew` on mac and `nix` on linux.
-Add to playlist needs python and these packages: google-auth-oauthlib google-api-python-client
+For adding to your accounts playlist, you also need python and these packages: `pip install google-auth-oauthlib google-api-python-client`

 ```bash
 # Generate yt-urls.txt